Bardolph-Automation-Inc/bardolph/README.md

 The application runs in the foreground as long as a script is running.
 In this example, the application will run for 5 minutes.
 However, it will spend most of its time inside a `sleep()` call to avoid burdening the CPU.
-In my experience, script execution for the application takes up less than 10% of the CPU capactiy on a Raspberry Pi Zero.
+In my experience, scripts spend most of their time inside a delay, and  execution for the application takes up less than 10% of the CPU cycles on a Raspberry Pi Zero.

 You can kill the script and quit by pressing Ctrl-C. You may want to run the program as a background job, which will terminate when the script is done.